RoutingKit/RoutingKit/doc/OpenStreetMap.md

 * Modelling nodes
 * Routing nodes

 The set of routing nodes is a subset of the modelling nodes which are a subset of the OSM nodes.
 Routing nodes are the nodes in the extracted routing graph.
 Modelling nodes are used to represent the geometry of a road.
 In OSM, a way does not have a geometry attribute as is the case for many other map datasets.
 Instead, the curvature of a road is encoded using many nodes of degree two.
 These nodes are not relevant for routing as no routing decision takes place at them.
 There are therefore not part of the routing graph.
 They are referred to as modelling nodes.

 Modelling nodes are considered when computing the distance of an arc.
 Currently, they are just discarded afterwards.
 The long term goal is to compress their geographic positions into an arc attribute.
-There is a boolean parameter that turns all modelling nodes into routing nodes to work around this current limitatio
+There is a boolean parameter that turns all modelling nodes into routing nodes to work around this current limitation.

 Routing nodes have consecutive integer IDs.
 The first node has ID 0.
 Their relative order corresponds to the OSM node order.
 RoutingKit stores OSM IDs using 64 bits but assumes that the number of modelling and routing nodes fits into a 32 bit integer.